 - Clean the surfaces that you frequently touch like: light switches, door knobs, railings, refrigerator door handle, cabinet/drawer handles, electronic devices (phones, computers, tablets, remotes) using a disinfectant wipe, cotton pad soaked in rubbing alcohol.

-These are some of the most effective natural cold and flu remedies for toddlers and small children.
-They were applied in my childhood very often.
+These are some of the most effective natural cold and flu remedies suitable for toddlers and small children.
+My mother applied these in my childhood and never used any other medications.

 Back then there weren’t available all these cough syrups, expensive oils and herbs so my mother had to improvise, it worked every single time.
 The potato, garlic, honey and onions were staple ingredients in treating my childhood cold and flu.